 Why is it sometimes said that there is power in silence, or that silence cannot be disturbed by anything?
 What is that power in silence then?
 Can you create silence?
 How and why to accumulate and use that power of silence?
 How to avoid “leakage” of that power?
 Is it even possible and accessible for a regular person?
 How to find silence in a noisy environment?
 Does it require special skills and conditions?
 What is the yoga of silence or mauna yoga?
 How to integrate more silence into your daily life?
 Why do all kinds of sacred places seem to be so full of silence, that it feels as if time stopped there and you feel good and content in a natural way?

 We tend to have more questions than answers about silence because silence in the regular sense is practically unknown to people.
-In the October lecture we will investigate it and also conduct a practice of silence.
+In the October lecture we will investigate it and you will also get experience of a guided practice of silence.

 “Silence is speaking to you without talking.”
 Ishwarananda

-A replay of the lecture will be available for 14 days.
+Recording of the lecture will be available soon.